tjparmer/influence_maximization_BNs/README.md

 - See network_attractors.ipynb for results on attractors and control kernels.
 These calculations require code from https://zenodo.org/record/5172898 [2]

-The corresponding paper has been published in Nature Communications [3]
+The corresponding paper has been published in Nature Communications [3] with corresponding Zenodo repository https://zenodo.org/records/6581810

 References:
 ---------